bobbingwide/field-block-for-acf-pro/readme.txt

 - Most field types are rendered in the block editor.

-This plugin depends on Advanced Custom Fields PRO; it uses the plugin's block logic.
+This plugin depends on Advanced Custom Fields PRO; it uses the plugin's server side rendering block logic.

 For PHP developers